Kenya at the 1960 Summer Olympics: Quarter-final

 Winning goal scored in sixth period of extra time.

 Classification matches

 Fifth to eighth place

-The match was suspended due to darkness after 40 minutes of extra time, ending in a 1–1 draw; Australia was initially awarded the match by a coin toss, but after an appeal by Kenya, the match was declared a draw and a replay was ordered.
+The match was suspended due to darkness after 40 minutes of extra time, ending in a 1–1 draw; Australia was initially awarded the match by a coin toss, but after an appeal by Kenya, the match was declared a draw and a replay ordered.
+Australia won that match played on 10 September, 2–1.

 Due to unforeseen circumstances, Germany was unable to play in the match against Kenya, so the match was scratched and both teams were awarded seventh place.

 Sailing

 Three Kenyan sailors competed in two different disciplines in the Olympic Regatta in Naples.

 Shooting

 Three shooters represented Kenya in 1960.